 - Copy of Marriage Certificate with translation (if you have a dependent life partner who in future, hopefully, will be your Exceptional Talent Partner).

 - Copy of Birth Certificate with translation (if you have a dependent child, who will be your Exceptional Talent Child).

 - Information about the appointment.
-Just in order to be in time at the visa center.
+Just in order to be in time at the visa centre.

-- (Optional) Payment receipt on Additional Services of the Visa Center.
+- (Optional) Payment receipt on Additional Services of the Visa Centre.

 - (Optional) Flight reservation on the dates of intended coming to the UK.

 - (Optional) Booking of your accommodation for these dates.